iodepo/odis-arch/_sources/thematics/docs/README.md

 ### Publisher and provider

 Our JSON-LD documents are graphs that can use framing to subset.
-In this case we can look closer at the author property which points to a type Person.
+In this case we can look closer at the `provider` and `publisher` properties, which are both of type `Organization`.

 ```{code-cell}